ZYinMD/hacker-news-keyboard-navigation/README.md

 ### Customize / fork:

-You don't need to know anything about chrome extensions to change the code.
+No chrome-extension-knowledge required.
 All you need is to read `src/scriptTag.js`.

 There's no compiling / bundling, all files in `src` are used by the browser as is.